berinaniesh/berinaniesh.github.io/content/about/index.md

 # About

-I'm currently working as an ML engineer in [Kenfra Research](https://kenfra.in) where I work with NLP and Image recognitions mainly.
+I'm currently working as an ML engineer where I work with NLP and Image recognitions mainly.

 I have a Master's degree in Nuclear Engineering (where I worked in Reactor Kinetics Simulations) and a Bachelor's Degree in Mechanical Engineering (where I worked in Computational Fluid Dynamics).
 I have always been fascinated by computers and working with Simulations / Code during my college years has pushed me more towards Programming / Software Development.
 Now I lean more towards Software Engineering than other fields.